reljajankovic/ms_blog/_posts/2022-07-31-how Does-scrum-fit-into-agile.md

 ---
 layout: post
-title: Is Scrum Agile?
-The Difference Between Agile and Scrum Framework
+title: How Does Scrum Fit Into Agile?
+An Intro To The Scrum Framework
 image: assets/images/scrum-agile/agile_title.jpg
 description: This article aims to make the relationship between Agile & Scrum clearer, by providing a detailed side-by-side comparison of their practical application.
 ---